High Altitude Trek in Nepal

 • The previous history of altitude sickness is the best predictor of whether one would be stuck again.

-• Non-flexible itineraries, peer pressure, and tough and stoic personality are some other risk factors.
+• Non-flexible itineraries, peer pressure, and tough and stoic personalities are some other risk factors.

 • Excess chill and cold exposure is a known risk factor for HAPE.